MIDL-Conference/midl-website-2026/pages/registration.md

 </p>

 ## Early bird registration deadline:   2026/05/12
 <b><span style="color:red">We recommend paying the registration fee directly in New Taiwan Dollars (NTD). </span></b> Payments made in currencies other than NTD may incur additional processing and currency conversion fees.

+Update on 03/10: We have added 銀聯卡支付(UnionPay) as additional payment method.

 Each accepted paper needs **at least one author to register** for the conference.
 Please make sure to **enter the ID and Title of the paper** you submitted on the registration form.